 The WordPress CMS platform is intended to host public-facing content and files.
 Learn more about privacy, passwords and the collection of personal information on digital channels.

-There is no way to make a file on the CMS system private or password protected, and sites should avoid hosting files that should not be publicly available.
+There is no way to make a file on the CMS system private or password protected, and sites should not host files that cannot be publicly available.
 If a file is uploaded to the CMS service, anyone with the URL of that file can download it without any authentication.
+In addition, any file uploaded to CMS may appear in search engine results.

 Unlike files, individual pages can be password-protected on the CMS service.
 A password must be set for each page in order for that content to be made non-public.
 Any user who does not have the password cannot access the content.
-However, since a password can be easily shared from one person to another, it’s highly recommended that sensitive content not be hosted on the CMS service.
+However, since a password can be easily shared from one person to another, sensitive content should not be hosted on the CMS service.

 If a file or pages need to be private or available to a smaller audience, we recommend using a different service to host such files/content.
 A team site on MedNet may be an ideal solution if the files are intended for an audience internal to the Faculty of Medicine.
 If you have questions about MedNet team sites, please contact